The Guns Of Hawaii Five-O, Then And Now

 But at the same time the creators were careful to include respectful references and allusions to the previous series.
 The 2010 opening theme was a remixed version of the Ventures tune, but was quickly replaced with the original rendition.

 McGarrett recruits Honolulu Police Department detective Danny Williams (Scott Caan, son of famed actor James Caan) into his team, and Williams is also initially seen with a SIG, the polymer framed SIG PRO 2009.
-The first attempt at SIG to offer a less expensive but still high quality plastic framed alternative to its aluminium framed classic line, the SIG PRO won a few police contracts but was unable to achieve wide success and eventually was replaced in the SIG catalog by the P250 and P320.
+The first attempt at SIG to offer a less expensive but still high-quality plastic-framed alternative to its aluminum-framed classic line, the SIG PRO won a few police contracts but was unable to achieve wide success and eventually was replaced in the SIG catalog by the P250 and P320.

-Around the middle of the first season, and for the rest of the series, Williams switches his sidearm to a Heckler and Koch P30L.
-A significantly evolved pistol from the polymer framed USP of the late 1980s, the P30L offered traditional DA/SA controls and legendary H&K reliability in a lightweight polymer package with an ergonomically excellent but visually questionable grip.
+Around the middle of the first season of Hawaii Five-O, and for the rest of the series, Williams switches his sidearm to a Heckler and Koch P30L.
+A significantly evolved pistol from the polymer-framed USP of the late 1980s, the P30L offered traditional DA/SA controls and legendary H&K reliability in a lightweight polymer package with an ergonomically excellent but visually questionable grip.
 Williams’ and McGarrett’s gun handling through the show is uniformly excellent, showcasing good tactics, reloads, and light and laser use.
 A show where I don’t have to yell at the characters to use their guns smarter is a good show.

-When the situation calls for a long arm, McGarrett and Williams agree, it’s time for a Mk18.
-A development of the US Navy’s special warfare project, the Mk18 was a response to requests for a smaller, more maneuverable M4 Carbine suited for up close work.
+When the situation calls for a long arm, McGarrett and Williams agree, it’s time for an Mk18.
+Development of the US Navy’s special warfare project, the Mk18 was a response to requests for a smaller, more maneuverable M4 Carbine suited for up-close work.
 The Mk18 features a flat top receiver with a 10” barrel and an enlarged gas port, and has seen action in all theaters since its introduction in 2000.
-McGarrett’s Mk18 is notable for adding and removing accessories as the series progresses, but is most often seen with a quad-rail handguard, a vertical foregrip, a collapsable stock and an EO Tech holographic sight.
+McGarrett’s Mk18 is notable for adding and removing accessories as the series progresses but is most often seen with a quad-rail handguard, a vertical foregrip, a collapsible stock and an EO Tech holographic sight.
 In later seasons, his Mk18 can be seen loaded with a 40 round Magpul PMAG or a 60 round Surefire quad-stack magazine, because nobody ever complained about having too much ammunition in a gunfight.

-This really only scratches the surface of the quality and variety of guns used in the 2010 series, as every single episode seems to have something interesting or unique to watch out for.
-Fans of gunfight television (and why else are you reading this magazine) are well advised to tune on for the premier of the sixth season on September 25th, and if you haven’t checked out the previous five seasons on Netflix, get to it.
+This really only scratches the surface of the quality and variety of guns used in the Hawaii Five-O 2010 series, as every single episode seems to have something interesting or unique to watch out for.
+Fans of gunfight television (and why else are you reading this magazine) are well-advised to tune on for the premiere of the sixth season on September 25th, and if you haven’t checked out the previous five seasons on Netflix, get to it.